 The Level 2 Diploma in Horticulture places an emphasis on learning by doing.
 You will complete practical assignments to demonstrate the skills you have attained, along with some written submissions to confirm your theoretical understanding of certain topics.

 After this course, you can progress to the Advanced Diploma in Horticulture, Countryside or Arboriculture.
-However, you must have a minimum of a Merit grade to progress to an Advanced Diploma.
+However, you must obtain a minimum of a Merit grade to progress.

 Derby College offers a range of one-day, weekend and evening courses relating to Horticulture, as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.

 Former mature horticulture student Stuart Thom has reinvented his entire career through hard work and the support of Derby College.
 Just over ten years ago, Stuart was unhappy in his work at bookshops in Ashbourne and Derby.
 He decided he needed a change – to find a career where he could see the seasons change and work outside.